-All prospective students should pick up a Law Enforcement Academy application.
-All applications must be complete and returned to the Galveston College Law Enforcement Academy by May 31st.
+All prospective students should pick up a Law Enforcement Academy application, complete and returned it to the Galveston College Law Enforcement Academy office by June 15th of each year.
 Applications that are submitted after the deadline will be reviewed at the discretion of the Program Director.
 Due to limited enrollment, we cannot accept every applicant.
 Applicants not admitted to the program must re-apply each year.
 Successful applicants will be notified by mail of acceptance to the program.